Duke Hu of Chen

+Duke Hu of Chen (陳胡公 or 胡公滿 (Chén Hú Gōng or Hu Gong Man, 陈胡公 or 胡公满); fl.
+11th century BC) was the posthumous title given to Gui Man (Chinese: 媯滿, with "Man" being his given name and "Gui" being his ancestral temple surname) by his father-in-law, King Wu of Zhou, who founded the Zhou dynasty in 1046 BC.
+Duke Hu was the founder of the Chen state, a dynastic vassal state of the Zhou dynasty located in modern-day eastern Henan.

-Chen is considered to be the founding ancestor of the surname Chen, one of the most common Chinese surnames, as well as one of the founding ancestors of the surname Hu.
-The rulers of the Hồ (Hu) dynasty of Vietnam claimed to be Chen's descendants.
+During the Western Zhou, commoners began to be identified by their place of residence, which would go on to become their lineage surname.
+As the first ruler of Chen state, Duke Hu is therefore regarded as the originator of the surname Chen, one of the more prevalent family names in China, although he is not directly related as apical ancestor to many of the people who carry the name.
+After being granted the posthumous title of Duke Hu, his descendants began to use Hu as their surname.
+It was common during this time for descendants to take the posthumous title as their lineage surname, just as it was common, if not more so, to use a place name as a surname.
+Duke Hu of Chen is thus also considered a founding ancestor of those with the surname Hu.
+The rulers of the Hồ (Hu) dynasty of Vietnam claimed to be Duke Hu's descendants.

-Names

-He is also known as Hu Gong Man (胡公滿) and Gui Man (媯滿).

-Chen's given name was Man (滿), and his xing (姓) or surname was Gui (媯), which is the ancestor of the surname Chen (陈/陳).

-Hu (胡) was his posthumous name.

 Biography

-Chen was said to be a descendant of the legendary sage king Emperor Shun.
+Duke Hu was said to be a descendant of the legendary sage king Emperor Shun.
 His father Efu (閼父) served as taozheng (陶正), the official in charge of the manufacture of pottery, for the Zhou state.
 King Wu of Zhou thought highly of Efu, and gave his eldest daughter, Da Ji (大姬), to Efu's son Man in marriage.

 After King Wu conquered the Shang dynasty to establish the Zhou dynasty in 1046/45 BC, he enfeoffed the descendants of three ancient sage kings in the newly conquered land, known as the San Ke (三恪, "Three Reverent States"), and Man was enfeoffed at the state of Chen, with its capital at Wanqiu, in modern Huaiyang County, Henan Province.

-After Chen died, he was succeeded by his son Xihou (犀侯), posthumously known as Duke Shēn of Chen.
+After Duke Hu died, he was succeeded by his son Xihou (犀侯), posthumously known as Duke Shēn of Chen.
 After the death of Duke Shēn, a younger son of Chen, Gaoyang (皋羊), ascended the throne, to be known as Duke Xiang of Chen.